Freya-Feng/RobinDD/README.md

 # Required MATLAB packages
 To use the package ensure the path contains:
 - [IFISS 3.6](https://personalpages.manchester.ac.uk/staff/david.silvester/ifiss/)

-# Set path
-Download the file and CD to the current path in your computer.
-Then run the setpath.m file, if there is an error, you need to modify the path specified in gohome.m file (your local path).

 # Running the examples
 There are five examples included corresponding to the examples in [Robin-type domain decomposition with stabilized mixed approximation for incompressible flow].